bluehiro/bluehiro.github.io/_posts/2015-11-02-Chicken for Indian food.md

 categories: jekyll pixyll
 ---

-After some requests on facebook, I wanted to give a quick and simple guide to preparing chicken for including with indian food.
+After some requests on Facebook, I wanted to give a quick and simple guide to preparing chicken to pair with Indian sauces.
 Specifically the Coconut Curry and Vindaloo sauces currently being sold at Costco.

 What you need